YHEC is an external assessment group (EAG) for the Medical Technologies Evaluation Programme (MTEP) at NICE.

 - To develop guidance on technologies, which is issued by NICE as Medical Technologies Guidance.

-The Newcastle and York EAC also has a central role in developing and facilitating independent research products when NICE medical technology or diagnostics guidance recommends that further research should be carried out.
+We also have a central role in developing and facilitating independent research products when NICE medical technology or diagnostics guidance recommends that further research should be carried out.

 YHEC is the Economic and Methodological Unit (EMU) for the NICE Public Health and Social Care Centre (PHSCC), supported by the Centre for Health Economics (CHE).